 You are a Leader of the University…

-Executive Officers, Associate Vice Chancellors, Associate Provosts, Deans, Associate Deans, and Department Heads all play a critical role in fostering a Culture of Compliance at NC State.
+Executive Officers, Associate Vice Chancellors, Associate Provosts, Deans, Associate Deans, and Department Heads all play a critical role in fostering a culture of integrity and compliance at NC State.
 Thus, University Leaders must demonstrate a commitment and willingness to let values drive strategic decision-making and expect others to do the same.
 This means working with Compliance Owners and Partners in maintaining open lines of communication and supporting the University’s compliance efforts — both university-wide and within individual units and departments.
-You are always encouraged to enlist help from resources such as the University Compliance & Integrity Manager, the Office of General Counsel, an HR representative, or other services.
+You are always encouraged to enlist help from resources such as the University Compliance, Ethics & Enterprise Risk Management Officer , the Office of General Counsel, an HR representative, or other services.

 How Does Compliance Intersect with Your Role at the University?